You need two numbers:

 However, unless your company culture is extremely supportive, and people are genuinely looking out for each other, it could be best to keep individual-level NPS scores between advisors and their managers.

-Following on from the previous two points, be very careful about benchmarking NPS for individuals.
-As a rule, we’d say that benchmarking satisfaction is a waste of time, and this is doubly-true when attributing scores to individual advisors.
+Following on from the previous two points, never, ever benchmarking NPS for individuals.
+As a rule, we’d say that benchmarking satisfaction is a waste of time , and this is doubly-true when attributing scores to individual advisors.

-It’s a useful tool to identify team members who might need extra coaching, not an arbitrary benchmark to hold your team to.
+It’s a useful tool to identify team members who might need extra coaching, not an arbitrary score to hold your team to.

 And finally, on that note – have you ever had a comment card pressed into your hand and been asked,